......James Bryant............ Lee,

-I never had the opportunity to meet Bruce Lee although I do have a couple of coloured cherished original photos of him (see below).
+I never had the chance to meet Bruce Lee but I do have a couple of original photos of him (below).
+The first (left) is 1972 (August) during a visit to SB Studios.
+The second is 1972 at Kai Tak-Airport when Bruce Lee came back from Thailand after making the movie Big Boss.
 The third photo isn't mine but is one of Linda and Bruce Lee taken in early February 1965.
-It's of interest because the T-Shirt Bruce is wearing is the same as in my picture of the top right and may help to date the coloured photo?

 It takes a lifetime to know oneself (Bruce Lee)

-Bruce Lee is known for being the greatest martial arts exponent that has ever lived.
-However, he was also a philosopher, thinker and poet.
+Bruce Lee is known for being the greatest martial arts exponent that has ever lived, but he was also a philosopher, thinker and poet.
 Below is his poem to his wife, Linda penned in my hand:

 Poem by Bruce Lee to Linda his wife, penned by me